 I worked in the adrenaline-fueled world of the New York City magazine industry for close to 20-years.
 Burning the midnight oil as we were going to press with one issue or another, I threw myself into marketing design and learned every inch of the business.

 Meanwhile, Behind the Scenes...

 I was investing in my self-development big time.
-I took course after course, began coaching others, and was able to bring those skills into my work, which gave me a lifeline in challenging situations.
+I took course after course, began coaching others, and was able to bring those coaching skills into my work, which gave me a lifeline in challenging situations.

 It felt not just good but right.
 But, I knew deep down that it wasn’t time to focus on that aspect of things professionally…yet.
 I had other career aspirations that had been planted from a young age.
 Stepping directly into my grandfather's shoes, I became a marketing art director and committed to achieving my professional goals in the publishing industry in New York City.
 And, while this felt like the right place to be, I was also torn between two competing visions of myself.

-One was stable, salaried, and the result of choices I had made as far back as elementary school.
-The other, well...went back almost just as far, with learning to meditate at the age of seven and reading the Celestine Prophecy up in my room in 8th grade.
-They were both a big part of my identity.
+One was a “stable” salaried career, and reflected a lifelong commitment to art & design.
+The other vision went back almost just as far, with learning to meditate at the age of seven and reading buddhist philosophy and the Celestine Prophecy in my room as a young teenager.
+They were both important parts of my identity.

-I was split and couldn't see a way to reconcile them.
+I was split and I couldn't see how it would ever be possible to reconcile them.

 So I didn't.